MADMAXITY/betterprompt/README.md

 ## Troubleshooting

 - Port busy: Change the port via `PORT` (e.g., `$env:PORT='5001'`).
-- AI routes failing: Ensure `OPENAI_API_KEY` is set and that your key has access to the configured model.
+- AI routes failing: Ensure the server runtime has access to an OpenAI key via any of the supported variables above.
+On Vercel, set the variable in Project Settings → Environment Variables.

 ## System Architecture